susam/tucl/the-unix-command-language.md

 </pre>

 does absolutely nothing.
-The command `:` is the much talked about 'null' programm; it ignores its arguments and simply exits.
+The command `:` is the much talked about 'null' program; it ignores its arguments and simply exits.
 One of its uses is to annotate Shell sequences.

 The command